Our Mission

 Our second stage was to partner with churches to develop an ‘ecosystem’.
 In this case, the church provided an opportunity for the student to serve while one of the pastors or elders played the role of mentor; and 222 provided guidance and coaching to the mentor.

 In our third stage, we have discovered that our current mentors have such a passion for the role that they proactively ‘nominate’ others they believe would be qualified and passionate.
-In our fourth stage, we’ve found that many of our loyal investors apply to be mentors.
+In our fourth stage, we’ve found that many of our devoted investors apply to be mentors.

 As we grow larger, we welcome you to consider becoming a mentor.
 If you’re interested in learning more or applying, please send us your contact information.